Pigeon keeping: Multiple pens

 Most fanciers have at least two pens for their pigeons and often fanciers have more than two pens or possibly multiple pigeon lofts.
-Extra pens allow for the keeping of spare, unmated females and males which can be useful to replace existing pigeons which might perish from disease or predation.
 Because it can be difficult to determine the sex of a young pigeon it is also handy to have extra pens for pigeons that have been weaned but which have not given external indications of their sex yet.